adsabs/adsabs/adsabs/modules/adsgut/README.md

 A group looks like `5e412bfa-c183-4e44-bbfd-687a54f07c9c/group:mine` with a library looking something like this:
 `501e05e4-4576-4dbe-845d-876042d2d614/library:wolla`.

+### files in mongogut

+this section describes files in the mongogut repo.

+The classes, that is the entire data model for the concepts given above are defined in `mongoclasses.py`.
+We use MongoEngine classes as our 'ORM'.
+We also make some common concept definitions.

+These are:
+	POSTABLES=[Library]#things that can be posted to
+	MEMBERABLES=[Group, App, User]#things that can be members MEMBERABLES_NOT_USER=[Group, App]#things that can be members whih are not a user MEMBERABLES_FOR_TAG_NOT_USER=[Group, App, Library]#things that can be members of tags MEMBABLES=[Group, App, Library, Tag]#things you can be a member of OWNABLES=[Group, App, Library, ItemType, TagType, Tag]#things that can be owned OWNERABLES=[User]#things that can be owners.

+In a sense, these definitions set up interfaces which are system hews too.
+In the course of the development of this system, we had initially concieved groups, apps, and libraries as sharing a postable and membable interface, but each being slightly different.
+But it soon became clear that we wanted groups to be collections of users and libraies to be the only things one could post items into.
+Thus we see the current structure we have over here.

+In this file we also define `MMMAP` which says who can be a member of whom, `RWDEF` which says who can post where, In `utilities.py`, we have defined spec augmenting functions.
+A spec is the dictionary used to construct a mongoengine object.

+In `social.py` we define a database class whose methods deal with users, libraries, groups, and apps.
+These concepts then are dealt with as memberables and membables.
+Because of the history of the system, you may see `postablesin` and `postablesowned` attributes: substitute membables in their place mentally.

+In `ptassets.py` we make another database class.
+This database class containes methods for posting items to libraries, tagging items, a blinker based signal routing system to add tags to the appropriate libraries.
+It has as an instance variable the social database, and also provides multiple methods to query the items database.
+To get the items in a library, we query posting documents.
+This makes the system speedier and also gets tags and such.

+There is no pagination yet; this is built into the ptassets system but is not exposed in the UI.

+### files for the web services

+`webservices.py` is the main file which documents all the routes in the system. `webchrome.py` is supposed to do the chrome but we have not activated this as yet.

+### javascript files, coffeescript files, and templates

 ### odd corners

 #### members in tags